parse-community/docs/_includes/parse-server/getting-started.md

 * Node
 * MongoDB (to use Parse with MongoDB)
 * PostgreSQL (to use Parse with PostgreSQL)
-* Python 2.x (For Windows users, 2.7.1 is the required version)
 * For deployment, an infrastructure provider like Heroku, DigitalOcean or AWS

 Ensure that the Node.js version is compatible with your version of Parse Server, for details see the [compatibility table](https://github.com/parse-community/parse-server#compatibility).